AI Crawler Overview 2026: All AI Bots, User Agents and robots.txt Settings

 DuckDuckGo

-Crawler for DuckDuckGo.
-The search engine partly uses Bing results but has its own AI functions (DuckAssist).
+Crawler for DuckDuckGo with its own AI functions (DuckAssist).

 User-Agent: